gitAjjk/-ShaftlessClock-Pub/README.md

 See ??TODO?? for templates.

 # Drive
+Easy way: Find or buil a 60 rpm motor.
 ## The outer-ringdrive couldn't be a motor because it has a shaft ;).
-To thrive the wheel each second, I expirimented with (ax-less):
+To thrive the wheel each second, I expirimented with (ax-less), but did not yet find a good functioning axless way:
 - A plane pendulum of about 30 cm (swing time: 1 second).
 - ["Conical pendulum"](https://en.wikipedia.org/wiki/Conical_pendulum)<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Conical_pendulum.svg/375px-Conical_pendulum.svg.png" alt="Conical pendulum" width="100">
 - Electromagnetically driven mechanism (todo).